Prince étranger: Titles

 In the eighteenth century, as dukes and lesser noblemen arrogated to themselves the title "prince de X", more of the foreign princes began to do the same.
 Like the princes du sang (e.g. Condé, La Roche-sur-Yon), it became one of their de facto prerogatives to unilaterally attach a princely titre de courtoisie to a seigneurie which not only lacked any independence as a principality but might not even belong to the titleholder, having merely been owned at some point by his family (e.g., prince d'Harcourt and prince de Lambesc in the House of Lorraine-Guise; prince d'Auvergne and prince de Turenne in the House of La Tour d'Auvergne; prince de Montauban and prince de Rochefort in the House of Rohan; prince de Talmond in the House of La Trémoïlle).
 Nonetheless, these titles were then passed down within families as if they were hereditary peerages.
+Certain non-European families were awarded titles equivalent to Prince de titre during the reign of Louis XV, but were allowed to use the style of votre altesse, even if they ranked lower than most dukes and Marquis (such as the Pillai-Pari family after the Carnatic wars).

 Moreover, some noble titles of prince conferred on Frenchmen by the Holy Roman Empire, the Papacy or Spain were eventually accepted at the French court (e.g., Prince de Broglie, Prince de Beauvau-Craon, Prince de Bauffremont) and became more common in the eighteenth century.
 But they carried no official rank, and their social status was not equal to that of either peers or foreign princes.

 Unsurprisingly, foreign princes began adopting a custom increasingly common outside France; prefixing their Christian names with "le prince".
 The genealogist par excellence of the French nobility, Père Anselme, initially deprecated such neologistic practice with insertion of a "dit" ("styled" or "so-called") in his biographical entries, but after the reign of Louis XIV he records the usage among princes étrangers without qualification.